Cold7/Directed-Network-Analyzer/README.md

 A B 1

-where between A and B there exist a tab space
+where between A and B there exist a tab space and the same thing between B and 1